tsduck/tsduck/src/doc/building.md

 make NOPCSC=1 NOCURL=1 NODTAPI=1
 ~~~

-## Building with RIST support {#buildrist}
+## Building with RIST support on Linux {#buildrist}

 As of this writing, RIST (Reliable Internet Stream Transport) is not available
-in the standard repositories of any Linux distro or macOS.
-By default, TSDuck
+in the standard repositories of any Linux distro.
+By default, TSDuck cannot be
-cannot be built with RIST support since this would introduce dependencies on
+built with RIST support since this would introduce dependencies on packages
-packages which do not exist during installation.
+which do not exist during installation.

 However, it possible to manually rebuild TSDuck with RIST support using the
 command `make RIST=1`.